-- Complete at least 4 credits of Astronomy 899 Master's Thesis Research. - 2.
+- 1. Complete 4 to 10 credits of Astronomy 899 Master's Thesis Research. - 2.
+The student must form a guidance committee of three regular faculty members: the student's master's thesis advisor, one additional member of the astronomy group and one faculty member from outside the astronomy group. - 3.
 Pass a final oral examination in defense of the thesis.